How to run NFS4-only Server without rpcbind on SLES 12 or 15

 Additional Information

-Various notes are important to consider or provide useful background information when considering whether to disable the rpcbind services when implementing an NFS4-only server:
+Various notes are important when considering whether to disable the rpcbind services, when implementing an NFS4-only server:

-1. The configuration in the "Resolution" section above will prevent rpc.mountd from registering with rpcbind, but rpc.mountd will still run.
-It performs some internal functions for the v4 NFS Server, even though clients do not need to communicate with it.
+2. The configuration in the "Resolution" section above will prevent rpc.mountd from registering with rpcbind, but rpc.mountd will still run.
+It must perform some internal functions for the v4 NFS Server, even though v4 clients do not need to communicate with it.

-2. Without rpc.mountd servicing v3/v2 calls, any machine attempting to do "showmount -e" (or similar calls) against this NFS Server (to get a lists of exports) will fail.
-Various applications, including some setups of autofs (automount) rely on such queries to discover available nfs shares.
+3. Without rpc.mountd servicing v3/v2 calls, any machine attempting to do "showmount -e" (or similar calls) against this NFS Server (to get a lists of exports) will fail.
+Various applications, including some setups of autofs (automount) rely on such queries to discover available NFS shares.

 systemctl unmask rpcbind